About Stem Cells

 Umbilical cord stem cells reside in the umbilical cords of newborn babies.
 HUCT stem cells, like all post-natal cells, are considered to be “adult” stem cells.

-Recently, the placenta has been shown to be a plentiful, non-controversial source of stem cells.
+Cord tissue has been shown to be a plentiful, non-controversial source of stem cells.
 It has a number of advantages over traditional methods of preparing stem cells.
 We have developed methods to harvest and employ stem cells from the placenta and the umbilical cord tissue so as to provide a safe non-controversial alternative to the harvesting of embryonic or fetal stem cells.

 Fetal and Embryonic stem cells